Collosalhavoc/Weeb/README.md

 The `__stats__()` function is for retrieving module statistics, eg number of users, number of chats.
 This is accessed through the `/stats` command, which is only available to the bot owner.

 ## The Easy lazy way

-# Deploy to Heroku

-Deploy your bot directly and assign env vars in heroku without needed to change the config file

-you can just deploy your app at the touch of a single button👇👇

-## The Easy lazy way